-The Best Zero-Waste Deodorants for a Sustainable Scent
+The Best Zero Waste Deodorants for a Sustainable Way to Nix B.O.

-While zero-waste is an admirable goal (and buzzy industry term), there are some pitfalls: mainly, that even "zero waste" products can still create waste in the ingredient sourcing and production process.
+While zero-waste is an admirable goal (and buzzy industry term), there are some pitfalls — mainly, that even "zero-waste" products can still create waste in the ingredient sourcing and production stages.
 This is why a more helpful (and realistic) target is a circular system.
 "A circular system means that products and packaging are designed to either return to nature (such as composting) or return to the industrial system, (such as packaging that is recycled or, even better, refilled)," says Mia Davis, the director of environmental and social responsibility for Credo Beauty.

 When it comes to deodorant, you won't find an option that is entirely zero-waste in that it arrives free of packaging.
-But you can choose a product in a refillable package or a package that definitely can be recycled or composted (e.g. paper not coated with resins that won't break down).
-How ingredients are grown, harvested, mined, or manufactured is also a part of the beauty product's overall footprint, and therefore a part of the sustainability conversation, adds Davis.
+But you can choose a product in a refillable package or a package that can be recycled or composted (e.g. paper not coated with resins that won't break down).
+How ingredients are grown, harvested, mined, or manufactured is also a part of a product's overall footprint, and therefore a part of the sustainability conversation, adds Davis.
 (Related: I Tried Creating Zero-Waste for One Week to See How Hard Being Sustainable Really Is)

-You'll notice that all the zero-waste deodorants on this list are true deodorants, not antiperspirants, which block sweat glands, and fall into the natural or clean category.
-(What's the difference between natural and clean beauty products?
+What's the difference between natural and clean beauty products?
 Well, without an entity policing their use, their definitions are a bit murky.
-Generally, however, natural products use ingredients only found in nature whereas clean can be made of natural or synthetic, aka lab-derived, but must use ingredients that are safe to use or have no evidence that they're not safe to use.)
+Generally, however, natural products use ingredients only found in nature whereas clean can be made of natural or synthetic, aka lab-derived, but all of which are safe for the planet and you or have no evidence to suggest they're not safe.
 It's not a coincidence that the clean/natural and eco-friendly categories tend to overlap.
-Many—hopefully, all—brands and customers who care about "clean" products also care about the environment, says Davis.
+Many — hopefully, all — brands and customers who care about "clean" products also care about the environment, says Davis.
 Since it's all connected, if the methods of production are toxic or unsustainable, people or ecosystems (or both) will feel the impact.
 (Related: What You Should Know About Plastic-Free July)

-Ahead, a round-up of the brands with the best natural, zero-waste deodorants for a more sustainable sweat.
+Ahead, a round-up of the brands with the best zero-waste deodorants for a more sustainable way to sweat odor-free.
 If you're already on the natural deodorant bandwagon, great; finish your current stick, then try one of these zero-waste deodorants to take it one step further.

 Cleo Coco Deodorant Bar Zero-Waste

-There's no plastic (recycled or otherwise) in this bar of zero-waste deodorant—and the design is pretty genius, too.
+There's no plastic (recycled or otherwise) in this bar of zero-waste deodorant — and the design is pretty genius, too.
 On the bottom of the solid stick, there's a sustainable, waste-free, recyclable wax for you to hold when you swipe the deodorant under your arms.
 Done with your daily application?
-Drop your deo in the cotton bag for safekeeping.
+Drop your deodorant in the cotton bag for safekeeping.
 The deodorant bar contains charcoal and bentonite clay to help absorb odor and moisture.
 Choose from lavender vanilla or blue tansy and sweet orange.
-(Related: These Blue Tansy Skin-Care Trend Is About to Blow Up Your Instagram Feed)
+(Related: The Blue Tansy Skin-Care Trend Is About to Blow Up Your Instagram Feed)

 Myro's sweat and odor fighters come from barley powder, cornstarch, and glycerin.
 The plant-based scent options feel sophisticated and more like perfume than a deodorant.
-Try Solar Flare (an orange, juniper, sunflower scent) or Cabin No. 5 (a vetiver, patchouli, and geranium).
+Try Solar Flare (an orange, juniper, sunflower scent) or Cabin No. 5 (a mix of vetiver, patchouli, and geranium).
 (More beauty subscription fun: This Pretty Pink Razor Has Elevated My Shaving Experience)

 Native Plastic-Free Deodorant